andrewbarker96/email-mass-sender/README.md

 EMAIL_PASSWORD=your_password
 EMAIL_SUBJECT="Your Email Subject"
 ```
+* Ensure that you do not publish your .env to your public repository!

 ### 4. Prepare the CSV File
 To send emails to multiple recipients, you need to create a CSV file (`testList.csv`) with two columns: `fullName` and `email`.
 The `fullName` column contains the full names of your recipients, and the email column contains their respective email addresses.